astorDev/nist/webhooks/dump/article/index.md

 }
 ```

+Sadly, there's still a thing we need to fix.
+Here's an error message we should receive:

 ```text
 System.InvalidOperationException: Request body is not available.
 Make sure you've registered the required middleware with `UseRequestBodyStringReader()`
 ```

+Let's fix it in the next section.

 ## Webhook Dump Object: Fixing It with UseRequestBodyStringReader

+`Nist.Bodies` package contains a middlewares that save the request and response as a string in the `HttpContext`.
+However, those middlewares need to be registered in the pipeline.
+Since we are only interested in request, let's add just that:

 ```csharp
 app.UseRequestBodyStringReader();
 ```

+With that change in place, we should be able to get the following response from our earlier defined `POST /webhooks/dump` request:

 ```json
 {